Transferring your pension

 Getting advice before transferring

-If you're a member of a defined benefits pension scheme, and the value of your benefits is more than £30,000, you will need to take advice from an independent financial adviser to check that the transfer value you are offered represents good value and that the transfer is in your interests - you may be giving up guaranteed pension benefits, especially if you're transferring to a defined contribution pension scheme.
+If you're a member of a defined benefits pension scheme, and the value of your benefits is more than £30,000, you will need to take advice from an regulated financial adviser to check that the transfer value you are offered represents good value and that the transfer is in your interests - you may be giving up guaranteed pension benefits, especially if you're transferring to a defined contribution pension scheme.

 Transferring from a Defined Benefit scheme

 Transferring from a Defined Contribution scheme

 If you're thinking of transferring from a defined contribution scheme, you should ask your scheme administrator or pension provider for a transfer value.
 This is the amount that your scheme will pay across to the new pension provider in lieu of your benefits in the scheme.
 Once you have transferred, you'll have no further rights under the old scheme.
 You may also lose any additional benefits that the scheme provides, such as life cover.
 You should also check to see if there are any charges arising if you transfer, or if you will lose any valuable guarantees.

 Transferring to a new employer